Mukesh K. Singhmar

 Personalizing Your Emails: Why and How

 As marketers, we’ve all been there.
-You put a ton of work into crafting that message and building and segmenting your marketing lists.
+You put much work into crafting that message and building and segmenting your marketing lists.
 You run a legitimate business and send meaningful emails.
 You think you’re doing everything right.
 But hey listen, because there’s an insanely high number of emails getting into one’s inbox each day, unless you are talking to your recipients one-on-one, your email performance is going to suck.

 “Hey there!” or “Dear customer” doesn’t mean anything, really.
 The number of emails a person receives each day is enormous.
 An average American adult at a given time has 500 unread emails – just lying there as numbers in the inbox.
 If you are not personalizing your emails, you’re setting them up to be thrown into trash folders and getting them marked as spam.